Route 28 Detour. Routes 28A and 28B are in service- CHECK ROUTE DELAYS AND DETOURS BUTTON BELOW FOR DETAILS

 View The VideoSpace Coast Area Transit’s fixed route service operates throughout Brevard County to provide public transportation to residents and visitors.

 What areas does Space Coast Area Transit serve?
 Can I bring my surfboard?
 Is there bus/trolley service on holidays?
-Are the transit buses and trollies wheelchair-lift equipped?
+Are the transit buses and trollies mobility device-lift equipped?
 Can they accommodate my bicycle?
 Are there tax benefits for ridesharing?
 Is there evening service?
 What about Saturday service?

 GENERAL INFORMATION